 You’ll want centrally located accommodation in Kilkenny so that you can easily walk to the above attractions.

-Some of the hotels and B&Bs that I recommend include JB’s Bar & Guest Accommodation, the Kilford Arms Hotel, and the Kilkenny Hibernian Hotel.
+Some of the hotels and B&Bs that I recommend include JB’s Bar & Guest Accommodation (close to the train station), the Kilmore Guesthouse, the Kilkenny Hibernian Hotel, Langton’s Hotel, and the Zuni Restaurant & Boutique Hotel in the city center as well.

 Waterford City